 The two most common use cases are either looking at how much time each team member spent or how much time was spent in a project (in other words – how much budget was used).
 This is all meaningful information but does not tell the whole story of the time being spent.
 There are times, when a more refined report is required – when we want to get a different type of information.
 In this article, we share the 5 most popular time-based reports we use in order to better understand how time is being spent in our organization using Worklogs – Time Reports for Jira.

 Time spent by members in projects

-We like to see time categorized by users, that is then grouped by projects.
-This view shows us how are our users distributing their effort – this is a useful report for organizations which has members that split their time among different projects.
+We like to see time categorized by users, which is then grouped by projects.
+This view shows us how are our users distributing their effort – this is a useful report for organizations that have members that split their time among different projects.
 Thanks to this report, you can see if the users are adhering to their commitments.
-For example if someone is burning too much time in that ‘easy’ project, but avoids the more challenging one, this will be visible in this report.
-Or maybe someone is avoiding that legacy project as the plague?
+For example, if someone is burning too much time in that ‘easy’ project, but avoids the more challenging one, this will be visible in this report.
+Or maybe someone is avoiding that legacy project like the plague?
 This report will surface this.

 Flipping this report can also be useful – we can set projects as the categorization and then group by users.
-This report on the other hand shows how much time each members contributes to a project.
-You can see who is the workhorse behind a given a project and who just contributes a few hours here and there.
+This report, on the other hand, shows how much time each member contributes to a project.
+You can see who is the workhorse behind a given project and who just contributes a few hours here and there.

 Time spent by issue types

 One interesting report we often look at is time spent by issue type.
 This helps us to determine how much time is being spent on fixing bugs vs working on features/enhancements.
 When too high a percentage of time is being spent on bugs, that’s a warning flag for a project that the quality needs improving.

 Time spent by fix version